thaliproject/thali/presenceprotocolforopportunisticsynching.md

 __SHA256(value)__ - Generates the SHA-256 digest of the given value.

+__slice(a, b)__ - Returns a sub-set of an array starting at byte a and end at the byte before b

 __+__ - When applied to two arrays it concatenates them together.

 # Processing the pre-amble and beacons
-When a device receives a discovery announcement its first job is to parse the expiration.
+When a device receives a discovery announcement it has to validate several things.

+If the device has seen the PubKe value previous then it MUST ignore the discovery announcement it has just received as a duplicate of a discovery announcement it has seen before.
+Therefore devices MUST have a cache to store PubKe values (or a secure hash therefore) they have seen before and SHOULD keep entries in the cache until the associated expiration time of the discovery announcement they were received on has passed.
+A should is specified versus a must in recognition of the fact that the cache MAY have to be purged due to space issues.

+If a device hasn't previously seen the PubKe then it MUST validate that the PubKe is from the appropriate curve or it MUST be ignored.

+A device MUST also validate the expiration.
 If the expiration defines a time in the past or a time too far into the future then the receiver MUST ignore the discovery announcement.

-If the expiration is good then receiver parses the ephemeral public key and the IV.
-The public key and IV MUST be parsed into the correct size and format as previously specified.

 The receiver then parses through the beacon values included in the announcement.
 Each beacon value is processed as follows:

 ```
-function parseBeacons(beaconStream, addressBook, Ky, IV, PubKe, Expiration) {
+function parseBeacons(beaconStream, addressBook, Ky, PubKe, Expiration) {
    while(beaconStream.empty() == false) {
-    encryptedBeacon = beaconStream.read(48);
+    encryptedBeaconKeyId = beaconStream.read(48)
     Sey = ECDH(Ky.private, PubKe)
-    HKey = HKDF(SHA256, Sey, IV, 16)
+    KeyingMaterial = HKDF(SHA256, Sey, Expiration, 32)
+    IV = KeyingMaterial.slice(0,16)
+    HKey = KeyingMaterial.slice(16, 32)
-    unencryptedBeacon = AESDecrypt(GCM, HKey, encryptedBeacon)
+	UnencryptedKeyId = AESDecrypt(GCM, HKey, IV, 128, encryptedBeaconKeyId.slice(0, 32))

-    if (unencryptedBeacon == null) {
+    if (UnencryptedKeyId == null) { // GCM mac check failed
        next;
     }

-    InsideBeaconKeyId = unencryptedBeacon.first(16)
-    PubKx = addressBook.get(rawBeaconKeyId)
+    PubKx = addressBook.get(UnencryptedKeyId)

-    if (InsideBeaconKeyId == null) {
+    if (PubKx == null) { // Device that claims to have sent the announcement is not recognized
       next;
     }

-    InsideBeaconHmac = unencryptedBeacon.first(16);
+    BeaconHmac = encryptedBeacon.slice(32, 48)
     Sxy = ECDH(Ky.private(), PubKx)
-    HKxy = HKDF(SHA256, Sxy, IV, 32)
+    HKxy = HKDF(SHA256, Sxy, Expiration, 32)
-    if (InsideBeaconHmac.equals(HMAC(SHA256, HKxy, IV + Expiration).first(16)) {
+    if (BeaconHmac.equals(HMAC(SHA256, HKxy, Expiration).first(16)) {
-      return InsideBeaconKeyId;
+      return UnencryptedKeyId;
     }
    }
    return null;